 - The easy tip that will elevate your hand lettering – step by step

-Get your tools out and join us for another tutorial.
+Without any further delays, get your tools out and join us for another tutorial.

 A few compositional fundamentals to note!